Welcome to "Severe Diarrhea" your resource for health issues

 including severe diarrhea...

 What is Diarrhea?
-What is the Difference Between Mild Diarrhea, Moderate Diarrhea or Severe Diarrhea Cases?
+What's the Difference Between Mild, Moderate or Severe Diarrhea Cases?

 Diarrhea is loose, watery stools.
-A person with diarrhea typically passes stool more than 3-times a day.
-People with diarrhea may pass more than a quart of stool a day.
-Mild or moderate diarrhea is a common problem usually lasting 1 or 2-days and goes away on its own without special treatment.
-Prolonged serious diarrhea, ongoing for longer than a few days may be a sign of a serious problem and also has an elevated risk of Dehydration.
-Severe diarrhea may be related to a chronic disease or serious medical condition.
+A person with diarrhea typically passes stools greater than 3-times a day.
+People with diarrhea may pass more than a quart of stool a day, much of it being liquid-like.
+Mild or moderate diarrhea is a common problem usually lasting 1 to 2-days and goes away on its own without special treatment.
+However, serious or severe diarrhea, ongoing for 3 days or more may be a sign of a serious problem and also has an elevated risk of Dehydration.
+Severe diarrhea sometimes indicates a chronic disease or medical condition.